pastorsi/johnwalton/src/architectural-design.md

   - title: "Comprehensive service with quick turnaround"
     content: |
       We pride ourselves on delivering design solutions efficiently.
-Following an in-depth, measured survey, we provide detailed drawings and plans within a short timeframe, enabling you to submit your planning application without delay.
+We provide detailed drawings and plans within a short time-frame, enabling you to submit your planning application without delay.

   - title: "Serving Gloucestershire and Beyond"
     content: |